rose-lake/GitTDE/Git-TDE.md

 - `git log --oneline -N` -- oneline is really useful, with helpful colorization at least in Git Bash
 - `git log --oneline --decorate --all --graph` -- the kitchen sink!
 For general daily use I like `git log --oneline -N` the best...

-# Mirror mirror...
-- `git branch <new branch name>` -- creates the new branch but you stay where you are
-- `git checkout <the-branch>` -- moves you to the branch you requested
-- `git checkout -b <new-branch-name>` -- creates the new branch and moves you there Note that `git branch` and `git checkout -b` will create an identical clone from _where you are now_ in the commit history of the current branch.
-This is useful knowledge when you are trying to debug something!

 # Who am I?
 - `git branch`